mateusfreira/mateusfreira/README.md

 Here I share some of my ideas and projects.

-Currently learning rust as a system programming language and Elm as an alternative for building web Uis and creating the https://github.com/mateusfreira/nun-db just for fun
+Currently learning rust as a system programming language and creating the https://github.com/mateusfreira/nun-db for fun

 <!--
 **mateusfreira/mateusfreira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.